nasa/astrobee/scripts/docker/readme.md

 Before running these instructions, make sure you visit the main Astrobee INSTALL page and:
 - Check the system requirements.
-- Follow the Docker-option install steps 1-2 (install Docker and check out the Astrobee Robot Software).
+- Follow the Docker-option install steps 1-2, install Docker and check out the Astrobee Robot Software (ARS).

 # Option 1: Using Visual Studio Code (experimental!)